enterprisemodules/ibm_profile/README.md

 - Puppet version 4.10.8 or higher.
 Can be Puppet Enterprise or Puppet Open Source
 - A valid IBM MQ license and/or IBM Integration Bus License
 - A valid Enterprise Modules license for usage.
-- Runs on most Linux systems.
+- Runs on most Linux systems, AIX and Solaris
-- Windows systems are **NOT** supported

 This module uses some other public Puppet forge modules.
 Check the metadata to ensure you have all dependencies installed.